romuluspsf/romuluspsf-site/docs/Events.md

 <hr style="border: none; height: 4px; background-color: #004080; margin: 2rem 0;" />

-# Upcoming Events & Past Events
+# Upcoming Events & News

 We are proud to host and support events that bring our community and first reponders together.